Parenting plans are easier when the details stop floating around.

 Thanksgiving alternates by year.
 Exchange occurs at 10:00 AM on Wednesday at school pickup, or at the library parking lot if school is closed.

 Chat can help draft wording.
-Parenting Plans helps reduce repeat conflict with structure.
+Parenting Plans helps organize the recurring details.

-Can suggest wording, but it does not give the case a durable structure for exchanges, holidays, routines, and recurring decisions.
+Can suggest wording, but it does not keep the case details connected to exchanges, holidays, routines, and recurring decisions.

 The plan gets stronger when it lives beside the communication record, the recurring fact pattern, and the broader case file.